Wednesday, March 25, 2009

 For Dorothy, Mermaid by artist Boblo, Rum Cay

-As relative novices to sailing, we have to wonder whether we are ready to take the next big plunge from the Bahamas to the Caribbean.
-It will mean some tough sailing south and east for hundreds of miles into the Trade Winds; a cruising challenge known as The Thorny Path.
-See Bruce Van Sant's "A Gentleman's Guide to Passages South.
-The Thornless Path to Windward."
-Bruce, has made this path his own with the only guide available for wannabe Caribbean cruisers.
+As relative novices to sailing with just a few years sailing behind us, we wonder whether we are ready to take the next big plunge from the Bahamas to the Caribbean.
+It will mean some tough sailing south and east into the Trade Winds for hundreds of miles; a cruising challenge known as The Thorny Path.
+Bruce Van Sant's "A Gentleman's Guide to Passages South, The Thornless Path to Windward" is the guide referred to by all southbound sailors.
+He has made this path his own, being the authority with the ultimate guide for wannabe Caribbean cruisers.

 Robert and Daisie discuss the Pavlidis guide to Turks and Caicos